aiello99/Typthon/README.md

 type mismatch.

 # How to run the Compiler
-The compiler can be run by simply executing `typthonCompiler.py` on a `.typ` file which uses the syntax laid out above.
+The compiler can be run by simply executing `typthonCompiler.py` on a `.typ` file that uses the syntax laid out above.
 Some possible flag options are:

 `-t` for typechecking only.